Izuria/Izuria.github.io/README.md

 title: <your name> Resume
 ```

+Once finished, visit your GitHub pages website at _username_.github.io and check out your resume!

 > Andrew Etter advocates for static websites, noting their speed, simplicity, portability, and security.
 They have no dependencies, generally no databases, and nothing to install.
 I agree with Etter, in which their speed, simplicity, and security make it great, as static websites are "static" and have fixed content for every user, compared to dynamic websites that use Javascript or HTML5 to build different content for different users.